Making a Claim for the SME Tax Credits in the UK: Step By Step

 Qualifying expenditures for R&D tax credits can include a range of costs directly associated with R&D activities:

-• Staff Costs: Salaries, wages, Class 1 National Insurance contributions, and pension fund contributions for employees involved in R&D.
+Staff Costs: Salaries, wages, Class 1 National Insurance contributions, and pension fund contributions for employees involved in R&D. For externally provided workers, only costs where UK PAYE and NIC are operated qualify from 1 April 2024.

 Calculating Your Claim

 The calculation of your R&D tax credit claim is a critical step.
 It involves applying the appropriate enhancement rate to your qualifying R&D expenditures to determine the amount of relief you can claim.
-For SMEs, the enhanced expenditure is 130% of the qualifying costs, on top of the actual expenditure, leading to a deduction of up to 230% from taxable profits.
+For SMEs, from 1 April 2024, under the merged scheme, qualifying expenditure receives a 20% above-the-line credit (or 27% for intensive SMEs), rather than a deduction from profits.

 Working with Specialists